 Travel with Daniel and his wife on an emigrant ship in 1845 to New Zealand where the streets of Dunedin were dust and friends were few.
 Daniel's life is about survival, firmly rooted in the early settlement days of New Zealand and the granite industry of Scotland.
 His story is part of the Smith family's heritage and woven into both Windows and Copper Swift.

 The ancestral seat of the Smith family in northern Yorkshire is in danger of failing.
-Sarah's research opens a genealogical mystery when old and new generations join together to save their Highbridge estate and home in this cozy historical mystery.
+Sarah's research opens up a genealogical mystery where old and new generations come together to save their Highbridge heritage.